Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of Central America 🢖 Wonders of Costa Rica

 Cartago

-The most impressive archaeological monument in Costa Rica: city or ceremonial center that was inhabited in 1000 BC – 1400 AD.
-Remnants of stone structures, paved streets and plazas, complex aqueducts, bridges.
-Here are located also the mysterious round stone balls characteristic for this region.
+The most impressive archaeological monument in Costa Rica: a city or ceremonial center that was inhabited in 1000 BC – 1400 AD.
+Remnants of stone structures, paved streets and plazas, complex aqueducts, and bridges.
+Here are located also the mysterious round stone balls characteristic of this region.

 Diquis Valley Spheres